 Public transit operators in the Bay Area are pleased to offer the Regional Transit Connection (RTC) Discount Card to qualified persons with disabilities.
 The card entitles you to a reduced fare on fixed-route transit, rail and ferry systems throughout the San Francisco Bay Area.
 Your RTC Discount Card is also a Clipper card.
 You can load value and passes on your RTC Card and the discounted fare will be deducted when you travel.
-Specific fare information is available from your local transit agency and at www.511.org
+For specific fare information, please contact your local transit agency.

 How to Get the RTC Discount Card